 You want to fetch files with FTP from the source directory, another directory, as well as all their subdirectories at once.
+The ready-made FTP endpoint does not support this: it fetches the files from a single directory only.
+Therefore you need to create your own FTP endpoint that does this.

 Note: This end point works only as a source end point, using it as a destination would not offer any additional functionality over the basic FTP-endpoint.